-In chickpea, Pigeon pea, green gram lentil, black gram drought is the main cause of reduction in yield as these are grown in residual receding soil moisture environment or face soil moisture deficit conditions during their reproductive phase and are exposed to terminal drought stress.
+Drought: In chickpea, Pigeon pea, green gram lentil, black gram drought is the main cause of reduction in yield as these are grown in residual receding soil moisture environment or face soil moisture deficit conditions during their reproductive phase and are exposed to terminal drought stress.
 To overcome such situation better management techniques to conserve soil moisture and maximize crop transpiration over soil evaporation can help to reduce drought effects in pulses.
-In some situation excess soil moisture in tal and other areas induces excess vegetative growth with more disease incidence as well as lodging in gram and lentil, wheras, Khesari (lathyrus) has good drought resistance and production even when sown on drought-prone upland soils.
+In some situation excess soil moisture in tal and other areas induces excess vegetative growth with more disease incidence as well as lodging in gram and lentil, whereas, Khesari (Lathyrus) has good drought resistance and production even when sown on drought-prone upland soils.

-Temperature

-Terminal drought stress during maturity in chickpea and lentil results in poor pod filling whereas, low temperatures results in frost injury.
+Temperature: Terminal drought stress during maturity in chickpea and lentil results in poor pod filling whereas, low temperatures results in frost injury.

-Water logging

-Khesari (lathyrus) and horse gram can establish well in waterlogged soils, even when relay-sown in rice, and can grow until maturity in waterlogged soils.
+Water logging: Khesari (Lathyrus) and horse gram can establish well in waterlogged soils, even when relay-sown in rice, and can grow until maturity in waterlogged soils.
 All other pulses do not tolerate water logging condition.

-Micronutrient deficiencies

-Deficiency of micronutrients adversely affects production of lentil, chickpea and other pulses, which become more evident once the biotic stress are managed.
+Micronutrient deficiencies: Deficiency of micronutrients adversely affects production of lentil, chickpea and other pulses, which become more evident once the biotic stresses are managed.
 Experiment have shown that deficiency of micronutrients like sulphur and zinc is common in pulse growing regions and application of sulphur and zinc has been found with a cost benefit ratio of 10-21%.

-Nitrogen fixation

-In traditional pulses grown area Rhizobium spp present in soil results in effective nodulation, but when introduced in new areas the host specific Rhizobium also needs to be introduced through inoculation.
-S. Pande, 1996 observed that in Bihar khesari (lathyrus) nodulates prolifically, in meeting its own nitrogen (N) requirements as well as also fix $N_2$ to the cropping system.
+Nitrogen fixation: In traditional pulses grown area Rhizobium spp present in soil results in effective nodulation, but when introduced in new areas the host specific Rhizobium also needs to be introduced through inoculation.
+In Bihar Khesari (Lathyrus) nodulates prolifically meeting its own nitrogen (N) requirements as well as also fix N2 to the cropping system.
 Pulses are very sensitive to alkaline, saline, and acidic soil which limits its prospects of cultivation in irrigated areas where there is such increase incidence.

-Biotic Constraints

-More than 250 insect species are reported to affect pulses, of which nearly one dozen cause heavy crop losses.
-Pod borer (helicovera armigera) causes the most harm, followed by pod fly, wilt and root rot, important diseases wilt in chickpea, sterility mosaic virus (SMV) in pigeonpea, yellow mosaic virus (YMV) and powdery mildew (PM) are also common and damaging.
-Another important pest affecting pulses are nematodes, among which root-knot nematodes are important in terms of spread and damage to crop yield, which have been effectively controlled by bio-agents.
-Some of the common biotic constraints faced by the pulse crops are presented in Table-4.
+Biotic Constraints: More than 250 insect species are reported to affect pulses, of which nearly one dozen cause heavy crop losses.
+Pod borer (helicovera armigera) causes the most harm, followed by pod fly, wilt and root rot, important diseases wilt in chickpea, sterility mosaic virus (SMV) in pigeon pea, yellow mosaic virus (YMV) and powdery mildew (PM) are also common and damaging.
+Another important pest affecting pulses are nematodes, among which root-knot nematodes are important in terms of spread and damage to crop yield, which have been effectively controlled by bio-agents.Recently many successful trials have been conducted to control pod borer through using nuclear polyhedrosis virus (HaNPCV) and Bacillus thruringiensis Berliner (Bt) var. kurstaki, which has been found to be more efficacious in bringing about higher and quick mortality.